anthonykoch/lively-browser/README.md

 - [x] Figure out why `var user = {};` causes it to not clean up older phantoms.
 - [x] Fix undefined phantom class
 - [x] Fix error where `setTimeout(() => {}, 0)` returns a number and moving the cursor to the same line causes the phantom to be erased.
+- Add a gif that illustrates what shit does

 ### Minor